 - These fixed blade broadheads are not as aerodynamic as the mechanical broadheads which means that they are more affected by the crosswinds.
 The fixed blade broadheads catch wind quite often and they act like a rudder when the arrow that you have shot is still in the air.
 With this, your bolt can go off course and miss the target.
-Even the slightest off course would affect the downrange accuracy and it might affect your hunting experience.
+Even the slightest of course would affect the downrange accuracy and it might affect your hunting experience.

 Uses of Fixed blade broadheads

 These fixed blades are preferred when you are looking to take down an elk.
 The elk hunters especially those who are there out west, prefer fixed blade broadheads to mechanical broadheads.
 If you are planning on hunting big game like bear, moose, mule deer, bison, elk, then you should definitely go for fixed blade broadheads.
-They are durable, have deeper penetration and have a sturdy construction which helps in taking down the heavy game.
+They are durable, have deeper penetration, and have a sturdy construction which helps in taking down the heavy game.

 Which Tip is Best?

 Choosing the design of your broadhead tip is also important doesn’t matter which blade you choose for your broadhead.
-Basically, there are two designs in which the tip comes; Chisel tip design and the cut-on-contact design.
+Basically, there are two designs in which the tip comes; the Chisel tip design and the cut-on-contact design.

 Chisel tip specifically hits hard on your prey and it drives easily through the prey’s bone whereas the cut-on-contact design tip comes in razor-sharp and it begins to cuts since it hits the target.
 For maximum penetration, you must choose the cut-on-contact broadhead.

-Cut-on Contact has its place but they perform better on the games high are thick hides, tough and have big bones.
+Cut-on Contact has its place but they perform better on the games high are thick hides, tough, and have big bones.

 What Is Grain Weight?

 Broadheads are measured in grains.
-Most crossbows need a heavier broadhead with minimum weight being 125 grains.
-There is not much of a difference between broadheads for compound bows and the crossbow broadheads.
+Most crossbows need a heavier broadhead with a minimum weight being 125 grains.
+There is not much of a difference between broadheads for compound bows and crossbow broadheads.
 The reason behind that is that the bolt’s length is shorter and also comes with an additional driving power which the crossbows put on Arrows.

 The first step which you need to follow is to go to your crossbow’s manufacturer and ask him for the recommendations.
 You must go for a heavy crossbow but make sure that you do not buy a broadhead that exceeds the weight your manufacturer recommended.
 Heavier broadhead is quite dangerous and it could damage the bow you are using and might also leave you injured.